Nitin-Kelllton/Demo-Javascript-SDK/README.md

 ### Getting Started
 1. You will need to contact partners@xyj.com to receive a partnerID

-2. Once you receive a partnerID, you can start to integrate the SDK into your app frontend.
+2. Once you receive a partnerID, you can start to integrate the SDK into your web app frontend.

 Add sdk url to your script tag